 Having a ball: Super supporter Jo hosts fundraiser

 There are lots of ways to fundraise for Evelina London, from cake sales to head shaves.
-Jo Stride chose to host a glamorous charity ball to say 'thanks' for saving her son Samuel's life after he developed sepsis at just 10 weeks old.
+Jo Stride chose to host a glamorous charity ball to say thanks you for saving her son Samuel's life after he developed sepsis at just 10 weeks old.

 Samuel was born in August 2016.
 He had just turned 10 weeks when his mum, Jo, tried to wake him for his feed and found him groaning with a very high temperature and racing heartbeat.
 She phoned 111 and an ambulance was sent.
 In her local A&E, Samuel’s condition deteriorated quickly and Jo was told that it was unlikely her son would be going home with her.